 It is unknown when the car was retired from service, but a number of Conrail cabooses were stored on the dead line at Renovo, PA after the end of their useful service life.
 Around 2005, LV 95100/CR 18632 was purchased by a private individual and moved to Manchester, N.Y., for possible inclusion in a new retail development.
 The development never materialized, and the caboose languished until the owner sought to have it removed from his property in 2011.
 Through an odd twist of events, the caboose ended up at a local scrap dealer.
 Actively pursuing the preservation of the car, the Rochester & Genesee Valley Railroad Museum partnered with Empire-Becks Recycling to purchase and save the car from scrapping.

 This caboose is a significant addition to our collection of railroad equipment that is relevant to Rochester’s railroading history, as the LV served the city directly with a branch line that terminated at Court Street (now home to well-known Dinosaur BBQ restaurant).
 It is our goal to restore this car to its mid-1970s appearance as an example of a Lehigh Valley caboose, to pair with our preserved Lehigh Valley RS-3m 211.
-The car will be restored through volunteer labor.
-We will be depending entirely on outside donations in order to complete the work.
+The multi-year restoration of this caboose was completed in March 2022.
 Please visit our Support page to help donate towards the continued upkeep of this unique piece of historic railroad equipment!

 - Built February 1941